Consensys/doc.tessera/docs/HowTo/Configure/Database.md

 ## Database password encryption

-Certain entries in the Tessera configuration file must be obfuscated to prevent attempts to gain access to critical parts of the application (for example, the database).
+We recommend encrypting your database password.
-You can encrypt the database password using [Jasypt](https://github.com/jasypt/jasypt).
+You can do this using [Jasypt](https://github.com/jasypt/jasypt).

-To enable this feature, replace your plain-text database password with its encrypted value and wrap it inside an `ENC()` function.
+To enable this feature, replace your plaintext database password with its encrypted value and wrap it inside an `ENC()` function.

 !!! example "JDBC configuration with encrypted password"